 - Fosters a greater understanding of, and appreciation for, regional and rural-serving colleges through research, policy analysis, resource collection, and public engagement.

 - Provides in-person and online professional development and training through the ARRC Professional Development.

 - Coordinates many college events as well as campus visits and tours.

-- A laboratory program operated by the Department of Family and Child Studies that serves as a model and professional preparation site for individuals working with young children.
+- A laboratory program operated by the Department of Child Development, Literacy, and Special Education that serves as a model and professional preparation site for individuals working with young children.